maurymmarques/minify-cakephp/README.md

 ## Installation

-You can clone the plugin into your project (or if you want you can use as a [submodule](http://help.github.com/submodules)):
+You can clone the plugin into your project (or if you want you can use it as a [submodule](http://help.github.com/submodules)):

 ```
 cd path/to/app/Plugin or /plugins